 - Delivery Fee $0.00

 And, of course, Amazon.
-Amazon.ca is not as great as amazon.com, but you can still order almost anything with a fast delivery.
+Amazon.ca is not as great as Amazon.com, but you can still order almost anything with fast delivery.
 For example, cleaning supplies.
-I subscribed to Amazon Prime to have 1-day delivery, which is also free for the first month.
+I subscribed to Amazon Prime to get one-day delivery, which is also free for the first month.

-In general, you can survive 14 days quarantine, but it’s pretty easy to get mad.
-Perhaps the most unusual feeling is the understanding that you have been in a completely new country and a city for two weeks but have not yet seen anything except the view from your window.
-I really appreciated people who walked the dogs; I usually spent a few hours a day looking at them 🐶.
+All in all, you can survive a 14-day quarantine, but it’s pretty easy to go a little crazy.
+Perhaps the most unusual feeling is realizing that you’ve been in a completely new country and city for two weeks but haven’t seen anything except the view from your window.
+I really appreciated the people walking their dogs; I usually spent a few hours a day watching them 🐶.

 P.S.
-We paid for everything using our Russian Tinkoff bank, which lets you have a CAD balance on your card.
-Once the quarantine was over, our spending on groceries got less since we were not obligated to order everything, and thus we could spend less on delivery fees.
-Also, take outs usually give you great discounts.
+We paid for everything using our Russian Tinkoff bank, card, which lets you hold a CAD balance.
+Once the quarantine was over, our spending on groceries went down, since we were no longer obligated to order everything, and so we could spend less on delivery fees.
+Also, takeout places usually give you great discounts.